harshitayadavv/WordSmith/README.md

 ## 🙏 Acknowledgments

-- Anthropic Claude for powerful AI transformations
+- Groq for ultra-fast AI inference
 - FastAPI for the amazing Python framework
 - React team for the excellent frontend library
 - Chrome Extensions team for the platform